Volumes#

 Only volumes with Available status (which aren’t attached to any instance) can be attached to an instance.

-Please note that you can attach max.
+You can attach max.
 4 volumes to instances with the hvm-legacy virtualization type.

 Important